 In the past and in the present, communities with lower income as well as Native Hawaiian and Pacific Islanders have historically borne a disproportionate impact of industrialization.
 These same communities are typically the first approached to host new development including but not limited to new energy and transit projects, gentrifying developments in transit corridors, among others.
 The scale and speed of large-scale energy developments in Hawai'i have raised scrutiny on the equity and justice implications of proposed energy and development plans.
 The timing and way host communities should be engaged must be directed by the individual communities themselves; recognizing that doing this appropriately can slow development and can further place a burden on the host community.
-Further, defining the host communities do not have homogenous views; those who are most vocal may not be the representatives of the communities they speak for.
+Further, defining the host community and the representatives for host communities must be done mindfully - noting communities do not have homogenous views; those who are most vocal may not be the representatives of the communities they speak for.